Cool (aesthetic): African Americans

 He continued, "The goal [of cool jazz] was always the same: to lower the temperature of the music and bring out different qualities in jazz."

 Marlene Kim Connor connects cool and the post-war African-American experience in her book What is Cool?: Understanding Black Manhood in America.
 Connor writes that cool is the silent and knowing rejection of racist oppression, a self-dignified expression of masculinity developed by black men that were denied mainstream expressions of manhood.
-She writes that mainstream perception of cool is narrow and distorted, with coolness often perceived merely as style or arrogance, rather than a way to achieve respect.
+She writes that mainstream perception of cool is narrow and distorted, with coolness often perceived merely as style or arrogance rather than a way to achieve respect.

 Designer Christian Lacroix has said that "the history of cool in America is the history of African-American culture".

-Among black men in America, coolness, which may have its roots in slavery as an ironic submission and concealed subversion (see article by Thorsten Botz-Bornstein), at times is enacted in order to create a powerful appearance, a type of performance frequently maintained for the sake of a social audience.
+Among black men in America, coolness, which may have its roots in slavery as an ironic submission and concealed subversion (as in an article by Thorsten Botz-Bornstein), is enacted at times in order to create a powerful appearance, a type of performance frequently maintained for the sake of a social audience.

-"Cool Pose"
+Cool pose

-"Cool", though an amorphous quality—more mystique than material—is a pervasive element in urban black male culture.
-Majors and Billson address what they term "cool pose" in their study and argue that it helps black men counter stress caused by social oppression, rejection and racism.
+Cool, though an amorphous quality—more mystique than material—is a pervasive element in urban black male culture.
+Majors and Billson address what they term the "cool pose" in their study and argue that it helps black men counter stress caused by social oppression, rejection and racism.
 They also contend that it furnishes the black male with a sense of control, strength, confidence and stability and helps him deal with the closed doors and negative messages of the "generalized other".
 They also believe that attaining black manhood is filled with pitfalls of discrimination, negative self-image, guilt, shame, and fear.

-"Cool pose" may be a factor in discrimination in education contributing to the achievement gaps in test scores.
+The "cool pose" may be a factor in discrimination in education, contributing to achievement gaps in test scores.
 In a 2004 study, researchers found that teachers perceived students with African-American culture-related movement styles, referred to as the "cool pose", as lower in achievement, higher in aggression, and more likely to need special education services than students with standard movement styles, irrespective of race or other academic indicators.
-The issue of stereotyping and discrimination with respect to "cool pose" raises complex questions of assimilation and accommodation of different cultural values.
+The issue of stereotyping and discrimination with respect to the "cool pose" raises complex questions of assimilation and accommodation of different cultural values.
 Jason W. Osborne identifies the "cool pose" as one of the factors in black underachievement.
 Robin D. G. Kelley criticizes calls for assimilation and sublimation of black culture, including the "cool pose".
 He argues that media and academics have unfairly demonized these aspects of black culture.
 At the same time, through their sustained fascination with blacks as "exotic" others, appropriated aspects of the "cool pose" into the broader popular culture.

 George Elliott Clarke writes that Malcolm X, like Miles Davis, embodies essential elements of coolness.
 As an icon, Malcolm X inspires a complex mixture of both fear and fascination in broader American culture, much like the "cool pose" itself.
 Bongani Madando considers film icon Sidney Poitier as one who embodies coolness on-screen.